 Notary Services are available by appointment.

-In case someone requests urgent assistance when Jane, Lynn, Becky as backup, or our notary is not available, they can call the VBPL telephone reference number, 385-0150, to try to get in to one of the other branches offering the service.
+In case someone requests urgent assistance when our notaries are not available, they can call the VBPL telephone reference number, (757)385-0150, to see if services are available at another VBPL location.